CatMilker/catfight-command-centre/README.md

 # Catfight Command Centre

 Star Citizen 4.8 org tool for the Catfight org.
-Single-file HTML — no server, no account, open directly in a browser or host on GitHub Pages.
+Single-file HTML — no server, no account, open directly in browser or host on GitHub Pages.

 **Live:** https://catmilker.github.io/catfight-command-centre/